Persona 3 The Movie: No. 3, Falling Down: Plot

 Makoto and his friends then participate in a school trip at Kyoto.
 At this time, Yukari confronts Mitsuru, who is still saddened by her father's death and pressured by the responsibility he left to her as the head of Kirijo Group, leading Mitsuru to lose her will to live.
 Yukari encourages her to keep living in her father's place as he wished her to instead of continuing to lament his death, convincing Mitsuru that she's not alone.
 Back at the hotel, Makoto, Junpei, Akihiko, and Ryoji stay at the hot spring until the girl's bath time without their realizing.
 They start to panic when Mitsuru, Yukari, Fuuka, and Aigis enter the hot spring.
 Despite their attempt to sneak out, the girls find them, leaving them at the mercy of Aigis who threatens them with her gun while Mitsuru "executes" them.

 Back at the hospital, Takaya and Jin break into Chidori's hospital room, convincing Chidori to leave.
 Entering Dark Hour, Chidori calls SEES to come at the entrance of Tartarus.
 Junpei arrives ahead the others, trying to convince Chidori to return, but she tries to kill him.
 Although Makoto and the others are with him, Junpei tells them to stand back and leave Chidori to him.
 Junpei eventually is able to calm down Chidori, who reveals that when she is with him, she becomes afraid of death.
 Junpei then reveals that he feels the same and he does not want to lose her, wishing for her to stay by his side.
 Criticizing Chidori's weakness, Takaya shoots Junpei, fatally wounding him.
 Finally realizing her feelings for him, Chidori sacrifices her life to revive Junpei and professes her love for him before she dies.
 Junpei's Persona and Chidori's merge, becoming Trismegistus.
 With Makoto's support, they overpower Takaya and Jin, forcing them to retreat.
 Greatly saddened by Chidori's death, Junpei regains his resolve to fight for her sake once discovering that her sketchbook is filled with her portraits of him.

-At December 2, Aigis gains access to her damaged circuit, recovering her lost memories as the Dark Hour hit.
-At the Moonlight Bridge, Ryoji is staring at the full moon and is then confronted by Aigis.
+At December 2, Aigis gains access to her damaged circuit, recovering her lost memories as the Dark Hour hits.
+At the Moonlight Bridge, Ryoji stares at the full moon and is confronted by Aigis.
 She finally remembers that Ryoji is actually a Shadow known as Death that she had sealed 10 years ago and determines to defeat him, leading them to clash.
 At the same time, Makoto starts to remember the night when his parents died, remembering Aigis fighting a Shadow at the same night.
 Makoto quickly goes to the bridge, only to see Aigis lying defeated on the ground with Ryoji standing over her just as he arrived.